Punjabi Muslims: From Punjabi to Punjabi Muslim identity

 Before British annexation of Punjab, the consciousness of a Punjabi identity was at its zenith.
-Writing in 1840s, the Punjabi Muslim poet Shah Mohammad viewed Anglo-Sikh wars as war between the Punjab and Hind (India).
+Writing in the 1840s, the Punjabi Muslim poet Shah Mohammad viewed Anglo-Sikh wars as war between the Punjab and Hind (India).

 However, during the colonial period, communal identity began to slowly supersede a more regional one, and Punjabi Muslims increasingly disowned Punjabi language in the favour of Urdu in Persian script as an indication of rising Islamic nationalism.
 As a sign of a growing sense of Muslim self-identity, it has been estimated that out of the 70,000 to 80,000 books and pamphlets printed in Punjab from 1867 to 1914 some 25,000 to 30,000 "were written by a Muslim or published to meet the needs of the [Muslim] community."

 Historian Farina Mir estimates that out of the 413 periodicals and newspapers published in Punjab between 1880 and 1905, 343 or 82% were in Urdu.
 She also shows that books were mostly published in Urdu, with a lowest of 35% of all the books from Punjab being in Urdu in 1870-1871 (followed by Hindi with 18%) and a highest of 51% in 1885-1886 (followed by Hindi with 15%).
 Of all the years surveyed (from 1870-1871 to 1902-1903), in 1875-1876 Arabic was the second most popular language (9%) while Punjabi was the second most popular language during the following years: 1879-1880 (18%), 1889-1890 and 1895-1896 (both 23%) and 1902-1903 (28%).

+Industrial and technical workforce

+During the late colonial period, Punjabi Muslims were significantly represented in technical occupations, particularly in railway workshops.
+The Mughalpura Railway Workshops near Lahore, established in 1874, were among the largest in British India and by 1947 contained over 4,000 machine tools.
+Additional workshops in regions that later became Pakistan held a further 1,000 to 1,500 machine tools.
+These facilities expanded during the Second World War to support military production, while bridge-building workshops in Jhelum contributed to railway and road infrastructure.
+Skilled labor in these sectors included turners, fitters, machinists, and foundry workers, alongside engineering staff at various levels.
+Contemporary accounts note that occupational patterns, influenced in part by the caste system, contributed to a strong presence of Muslim workers in certain technical trades.
+By 1947, over 14,000 skilled Muslim workers were employed in the Mughalpura workshops alone.
+As summarized in one account, "Therefore, one profession where Punjabi Muslims had an edge over Punjabi Hindus and Sikhs was in engineering skills."